Who is Hedgehog on the Masked Singer?

 Many viewers are satisfied that Hedgehog is musical theatre veteran Michael Ball.

 The singer, actor and presenter has starred in quite a few West Finish productions during the last thirty years, together with Les Misérables and Sweeney Todd, and hosted This Morning, Lorraine and The One Present.
-He’s presently taking part in Edna Turnblad in Hairspray on the London Coliseum.
+He’s at present enjoying Edna Turnblad in Hairspray on the London Coliseum.

-To not point out that Ball has had follow carrying a masks – he starred in a 1987 manufacturing of Phantom of the Opera within the titular function.
+To not point out that Ball has had observe sporting a masks – he starred in a 1987 manufacturing of Phantom of the Opera within the titular function.

 I don’t know why, however Hedgehog made me assume Michael Ball. #MaskedSinger pic.twitter.com/crfqa2PS5a